 5. jelinek: Learning German and Spanish (2,617 days).

 Can I rely only on Duolingo for learning Italian?

-I particularly have my position concerning only using Duolingo for a very long time.
+I have my position concerning only using Duolingo for a very long time.
 Of course, I agree you can start using Duolingo alone.
-But, as time goes by you, should complement your learning with other platforms.
-Keeping a streak is good, but don’t forget to also dip your feet in other platforms.
-Thus, if you would like to read a bit more about my opinion about this, check this post by clicking here.e.
+But, as time goes by, complement your learning with other platforms.
+Keeping a streak is good, but Duolingo is not an all-in-one course.
+Thus, if you would like to read a bit more about my opinion about this, check this post by clicking here.

 Please tell me about your Duolingo Streak?